Chapter 16:

 And snapped back into half-yuurei form faster than the whiplash could catch up with him as it lunged, swiping at him with dark oozing claws.
 He shoved back on Ariake, the other bumping into him and cursing.
 "Back!
 Back back— Dammit—!"

-He gritted his teeth as he caught the claws on his arm, icy shock jolting straight up his spine at the brief burning tingle.
+He gritted his teeth as he caught slashing claws on his arm, icy shock jolting straight up his spine at the brief burning tingle.
 What the hell—?
-Shouldn't be able to feel that, some part of his brain protested even as he threw a solid punch straight between its eyes, forcing it back.
-"Move it, people!"
+Shouldn't be able to feel that, some part of his brain protested even as he shoved it back and threw a solid punch between its eyes.
+"What the hell just happened!
+Where the hell are we?!"

 Augh.
-He hacked out something he couldn't really call a word, let alone a curse, kicking back up onto his feet in time to see the akaname leap up through the hole in the floor, unfamiliar screams ringing in his ears.
-Damn— He launched through his own self-made door just as a big bear-man slammed into the demon, the two of them crashing through a window.
+He hacked out something he couldn't really call a word, let alone a curse, kicking back up onto his feet in time to see a fancy yakuza coldly shoot an entire chamber into the akaname's chest, doing nothing but scattering black ooze.
+Damn— He stumbled through his own self-made door just as a bear-man slammed into the demon, the two of them crashing through a slatted window.

 And chomped on its ankle.

-Dark grey and orange scales flashed through his vision.
+Dark-grey and orange scales flashed through his vision.
 Leaves and concrete and tiles whirled around him as he switched back to half-human, clinging for dear life on a flight with no return ticket.
-Oh hell—
+Oh hell

 The dragon snapped like a whip.
 He found himself abruptly flung free with a neck-tearing jolt, kaleidoscope streaks of city flying past him.
 In the corner of his eye a flicker of black rocketed away like a shot from a cannon.